AtsukoCoffey/kaitenzushi/README.md

 *	As a user, I want the website to work on different devices and formats that I use.
 *	As a user, I want a simple sign-up process.
 * As a user, I want to know what the pictures and Japanese mean in English.
-*	As a user, I want to see my time limit for game clearly.
+*	As a user, I want to clearly see the game time limit.
-*	As a user, I want to change sounds ON/OFF setting anytime even game started too.
+*	As a user, I want to change sounds ON/OFF setting anytime even during gameplay.
 *	As a user, I want to know whether my typing is correct or not.
-*	As a user, I want to know if the word I could type completed or not.
+*	As a user, I want to know if the word I could type has been completed or not.
 *	As a user, I want to see my results clearly.

 ### Frequent visitor
-*	As a user, I want to access the game screen without visiting through few pages.
+*	As a user, I want to access the game screen without visiting through too many pages.
 * As a user, I want to adjust the sound and game modes for any situations.
-* As a user, I want to see my best score that played last time or before.
+* As a user, I want to see my best score from previous efforts.

 ### The website owner stories
 *	As a site owner, I want to introduce some Japanese culture.
-*	As a site owner, I want to interact users to play games.
+*	As a site owner, I want to  encourage users to play games.

 ## 3. Structure Plane
-* The website should have a clear logo or header .
+* The website should have a clear logo or header.
 * The website should have a fixed footer to access anytime to see this site's SNS.
 *	The website should have hover interaction for links, and tooltips with additional information to enhance user experience.
 * The landing page should show what this site is offering intuitively.